 Employee Retention Credit

-Get cash back for the employees that you retained in 2020 and beyond.
-Small business owners, LLCs, S-Corps, and W-2 employees are eligible for the ERC.
+Small business owners, LLCs, S-Corps, and 1099 employees are eligible for the Employee Retention Credit (ERC).
 This credit, like the $1,200 stimulus payment that American taxpayers received, is intended to assist small businesses during these difficult times.

 Defining a “Significant Decline”